 Hosted by the Office of Admission. campus visits are offered weekdays throughout the year and Saturdays during the school year (except most national holidays).
 Each visit, which lasts approximately 2½ hours, consists of an information session immediately followed by a student-guided walking tour of campus.

-To ensure that groups remain a personable size, reservations are required, so please schedule a campus visit online.
+To ensure that groups remain a personable size, reservations are required, so please schedule your visit online.
 To schedule an appointment with a faculty member or adviser, contact the appropriate department.

 I have a question that hasn't been answered here.
-Who can I talk to?
+Is there someone I can talk to?